 Alternative 2, Trip Limit up to 0.5 mt: For sardine landings data during the period 2005-2015, the highest total annual landings (29.5 mt) were made in 102 landings by eight operations (at sea and on shore).
 For this eleven-year period, the average annual total from sardine landings less than 0.5 mt was 10.25 mt per year.
-The number of participants coastwide ranged between 4 and 10 per year.
+The number of participants coastwide ranged between four and ten per year.
 Under this alternative, fishing activities for these small-scale operations would be significantly improved, although not all activity would be potentially allowed, based on historical landings information.
-For example, 80 percent of the landings by the beach seine operation since 2005 were below 0.5 mt per trip.
+For example, since 2005, 80 percent of the landings by the beach seine operation and 100 percent hook-and-line operations were < 0.5 mt per trip.